lifecompartmentalized/lifecompartmentalized.github.io/content/posts/language.md

 How one chooses to explain how they operate is complex and deeply personal.
 As such, different people with DID may choose to convey their experiences in many different ways.
 While some people are extremely creative in their portrayals of how they operate, I am someone who is more reluctant to portray myself in a way that others may deem as being too imaginative.
-As such, I'm still trying to find the language that feels most appropriate to describe my experiences.
+Because of this, I'm still trying to find the language that feels most appropriate to describe my experiences.

 The language one chooses is influenced by the underlying model that they use to understand what they are experiencing.
 My experiences with DID seem to vary greatly, and range in severity depending on if I'm experiencing a trauma trigger or not.